Unmanned Aircraft Systems Test Sites

 ATAC can simulate and evaluate the interactions of manned and unmanned systems and demonstrate their integrated operations in any environment.

-ATAC and Kongsberg-Gallium have tools and services that provide a solution for:
+ATAC and Kongsberg-Geospatial have tools and services that provide a solution for:

 - Creating models of air traffic in your location

-- Conducting safety analyses and studies, including Ground Based “Sense and Avoid”
+- Conducting safety analyses and studies, including air and ground based “Sense and Avoid”, and “control and communications”

-- Easily creating any type of UAV to analyze and demonstrate integration of UASs into the NAS
+- Easily creating any type of UAV to analyze and demonstrate integration of UAS into the NAS in any airspace or airfield environment

 - Conducting Independent Verification/Validation